projectcalico/calico/master/reference/cni-plugin/configuration.md

    ```

 - `cni.projectcalico.org/ipAddrsNoIpam`: A list of IPv4 and/or IPv6 addresses to assign to the Pod, bypassing IPAM.
 Any IP conflicts and routing have to be taken care of manually or by some other system.
-Calico will only distribute routes to a Pod if its IP address falls within a Calico IP Pool.
-If you assign an IP address that is not in a Calico IP Pool, you must ensure that routing to that IP address is taken care of through another mechanism.
+Calico will only distribute routes to a Pod if its IP address falls within a Calico IP pool.
+If you assign an IP address that is not in a Calico IP pool, you must ensure that routing to that IP address is taken care of through another mechanism.

   Example: